-Mr. Ronald J. Kramer (47) has been a director since 1993 and Vice Chairman of the Board since November 2003.
-Mr. Kramer has served as President and as a director of Wynn Resorts, Ltd., a developer, owner and operator of hotel and casino resorts, since 2002.
+Mr. Ronald J. Kramer (49) has been a director since 1993 and Vice Chairman of the Board since November 2003.
+Since 2002, Mr. Kramer has served as President and as a director of Wynn Resorts, Ltd., a developer, owner and operator of hotel and casino resorts.
 From 1999 to 2001, he was a Managing Director at Dresdner Kleinwort Wasserstein, an investment banking firm, and at its predecessor Wasserstein Perella & Co.
-Mr. Kramer is also a member of the Board of Directors of Monster

-Worldwide, Inc., a global provider of career solutions and Lakes Entertainment, Inc., a developer and manager of casinos.
+Mr. Kramer is also a member of the Board of Directors of Monster Worldwide, Inc., a global provider of career solutions.
 Mr. Kramer is the son-in-law of Mr. Harvey R. Blau.